atk4/data/docs/model.rst

 How to verify Updates
 ---------------------

-The model is only beind saved if any fields have been changed (dirty).
+The model is only being saved if any fields have been changed (dirty).
 Sometimes it's possible that the record in the database is no longer available and your update() may not actually update anything.
 This does not normally generate an error, however if you want to actually